-Once you have received clearance from your doctor to begin an exercise program, consider the following guidelines:
+Once you receive clearance from your doctor, consider the following exercise guidelines:

-Rest when necessary and listen to what your body is telling you.
-Strength-training exercises are unlikely to cause an asthma attack if you rest between sets.
+- Rest when necessary and listen to what your body is telling you.

 Keep Your Options Open

-Asthma does not necessarily mean you have to live an inactive life.
-Regular physical activity is one of the best things you can do for both your health and your overall well-being.
+Asthma does not equate to an inactive life.
+In fact, six-time Olympic gold medalist Jackie Joyner–Kersee achieved the highest levels of athletic success despite having asthma.
 As long as you and your physician are comfortable with your level of activity, nothing should keep you from doing the activities that keep you happy and healthy.
 An ACE-certified Advanced Health & Fitness Specialist can help you design the program that’s just right for you if you need help getting started.